Parish Response to the Coronavirus pandemic

 - For receiving Holy Communion:

-- In this first phase, we will distribute Holy Communion after Mass.
+- Holy Communion will be distributed after Mass.
 After Mass, the priest will go to each individual section.
 Be attentive to the indications from the greeters.

 - Before coming up for Holy Communion it is recommended to sanitize your hands.

 - The priest will say “The Body of Christ” only once to the entire congregation and everyone will respond “Amen.”
 Greeters will release pew by pew for the reception of Holy Communion.
 There are visual cues in the isle to help maintain the 6 feet spacing in the Communion line.